MKurae/RegExp/README.md

 3rd assignment of the course Datastructures
 Last edit: 10 December 2022

 Regex String Matcher created by Luuk Daleman and Mirza Kuraesin

-Upon launching the executable, a list of options appears for the user to type into the terminal.
+To run this project clone this repository and enter "make" in the terminal.
+You can now run the executable Regex Upon launching the executable, a list of options appears for the user to type into the terminal.
 First the user must type an expression before the other options can be used.